nicbou/nicolasbouliane.com/frontend/content/blog/silence.md

 I [removed comments](/blog/no-comments-on-website) from the websites I run, because I don't want to deal with comment moderation and spam.
 Instead, I invite people to email me.
 Emails are more manageable, and feel more personal.

-I design the websites themselves to run forever with almost no maintenance.
+I design the websites themselves to run forever with minimal maintenance.
 They are simple static websites with few moving parts.
 I have paid for years of hosting in advance, and set up automatic payments just in case.
 Everything is behind Cloudflare for extra redundancy.
 If something goes wrong, [Better Uptime](https://betteruptime.com) notifies me.
+So far, nothing went wrong.

 ### The tech I build

 Nowadays, I only write code for myself and I don't get paid for it.
 I have less patience for maintenance; I just want things to work. *A person's primary task should not be computing, but being human.*

 These days, I delete more code than I write.
 My software gets simpler and easier to maintain.
 I pare complex systems down to small scripts with few dependencies.
-These rarely break down and require almost no maintenance.

-Lessons from culinary school don't always apply home cooking.
-That's also true for software engineering and small-scale software.
-[An app can be a home-cooked meal.](https://www.robinsloan.com/notes/home-cooked-app/) I write more and more software that doesn't scale, designed for a single user with a bunch of hard-coded behaviour.
-It's a lot easier to maintain.
+[An app can be a home-cooked meal.](https://www.robinsloan.com/notes/home-cooked-app/) Software does not need to be massively scalable and suitable for every use case.
+It's fine to write simple Python scripts with hard-coded logic.

 ### My own behaviour